Baby Essentials for the First 3 Months You Can’t Forget About

 14. Pajamas

-My baby just wore sleepers for the first 3 months.
+My baby just wore sleepers for the first three months.

 I got inseam zipper pajamas, which are convenient for getting the baby quickly in and out of their clothes.

-You don’t have to fiddle with buttons AND you don’t have to zip from the top down to do diaper changes in the middle of the night and potentially wake a sleeping baby!
+You don’t have to fiddle with buttons, and you don’t have to zip from the top down to make diaper changes in the middle of the night, potentially waking a sleeping baby!

-I like that these ones have footed feet and fold-over mittens for smaller sizes (to prevent scratching).
-These are pricey, but they are made with organic cotton!
+I like that these have footed feet and fold-over mittens for smaller sizes (to prevent scratching).

 Here are other cheaper jammies we also like: